grnair89/GraphQL/README.md

-# Implementation of Subgraph Isomorphism Algorithm on Neo4j Graph Database
+# Subgraph Isomorphism Algorithm on Neo4j Graph Database

 ## What is this?